gatsbyjs/gatsby/docs/blog/2019-01-29-themes-update-child-theming-and-component-shadowing/index.md

 ## What's next?

-I'm working on a roadmap post for themes which will give more insight into the future of theming, how we're approaching stability, and what we're working on next.
+We are working on a roadmap post for themes which will give more insight into the future of theming, how we're approaching stability, and what we're working on next.
 Check back on the Gatsby blog to know when that is published.